install_requires vs requirements files¶

 For example, if the project requires A and B, your

 Additionally, it’s best practice to indicate any known lower or upper bounds.

 For example, it may be known, that your project requires at least v1 of ‘A’, and v2 of ‘B’, so it would be like so:

 install_requires=[ 'A>=1', 'B>=2' ]

-It may also be known that project A follows semantic versioning, and that v2 of ‘A’ will indicate a break in compatibility, so it makes sense to not allow v2:
+It may also be known that project ‘A’ introduced a change in its v2 that breaks the compatibility of your project with v2 of ‘A’ and later, so it makes sense to not allow v2:

 install_requires=[ 'A>=1,<2', 'B>=2' ]

 It is not considered best practice to use

 install_requires to pin

 dependencies to specific versions, or to specify sub-dependencies